You are a worker

 You want to come and work in Belgium as an employee

-You must be authorised to stay AND to work in Belgium.
+You must be authorised to stay AND to work in Belgium :

-This permit is issued by the Immigration Office |
+- Residence permit is issued by the Immigration Office

-This permit is issued by the Public Service of Wallonia |
+- Work permit is issued by the Public Service of Wallonia

 Is a permit always needed?

-There are exceptions related to:
+There are exemptions related to:

 Different kinds of permit